izikeros/blog/content/posts/notes/python_type_hits_evolution.md

 ---
-Title: Evolution of Type Hints in Python — From Comments to Inline Typing and Beyond
-Slug: evolution-of-type-hints-in-python
+Category: note
 Date: 2025-10-24
 Modified: 2025-10-24
+Slug: evolution-of-type-hints-in-python
 Status: published
+Summary: Learn about the evolution of type hints in Python, from initial comments to modern inline typing and key features introduced in each major version, enabling powerful static type checking with tools like mypy and pyright.
+ai_summary: true
 Tags: python, typing, pep484, static-typing, mypy
-Category: note
+Title: Evolution of Type Hints in Python — From Comments to Inline Typing and Beyond
 ---
 ## The Mental Model

 Python typing wasn’t born overnight.
 It crept into the language slowly, first as a loose suggestion and later as a core part of modern codebases.